 What is included with my Aquarium ticket?

-General admission tickets to the Tennessee Aquarium allow access to both the River Journey and Ocean Journey buildings and all exhibits, animal programs and touch experiences on the main tour path.
-Check our Extraordinary Experiences schedule to learn more about our daily animal programs which are free with Aquarium admission.
+General admission tickets to the Tennessee Aquarium allow access to both the River Journey and Ocean Journey buildings and all exhibits and experiences on the main tour path.

 How long should I plan to be at the Aquarium?